F.A.Q

 I’m writing this at a kind of interim part of my career where I’m both still kind of starting out myself, but I have a resume that makes people want to ask me for advice about starting out.
 This means I have a lot of advice, and I’m just going to kind of word-vomit it at you right now.
 Hopefully some of this sticks.

 • Don’t go into this career for the money.
 You will be spending a lot of your time working for free.
 I don’t think this is how it should be, but be aware that your clients are often underpaid, and this trickles down to you.
+Don’t plan to quit your day job in the first year of shooting

 • Don’t be afraid of small venues.
 They’re much more difficult to pull good work out of, but once you can get something you’re reasonably happy with, going to a mid-sized venue will be a breeze and your work will stand out